stephenajulu/stephenajulu.com/content/services/web-development.md

 I build fast, responsive websites, blogs and landing pages that are search engine optimized and use the latest technologies i.e. WordPress, Shopify, Carrd and Hugo

-I'll take you from designs to the live site, and we'll walk with you every step of the way.
+I'll take you from design to live site, and we'll walk with you every step of the way.

 I provide the full cycle of services to create and launch your website from scratch, configure items or redesign along with the modern technologies and requirements.